docker/docs/install/dtr-ami-launch.md

++++
-# Install Docker Trusted Registry for AWS (Business Day Support)
+title = "Install Trusted Registry for AWS AMI (BDS)" description = "Install Docker Trusted Registry for AWS (Business Day Support)" keywords = ["docker, documentation, about, technology, understanding, enterprise, hub, registry, AWS, Amazon, AMI"] [menu.main] parent="smn_dhe_install"
++++

+# Install Trusted Registry for AWS AMI (BDS)

 This article walks you through the process of launching the *Docker Trusted Registry for AWS (Business Day Support)* AMI as an EC2 instance in the Amazon Web Services (AWS) cloud.

-This AMI launches an instance of Docker Trusted Registry (DTR).
+This AMI launches an instance of Docker Trusted Registry (Trusted Registry).
 The remainder of this document refers to the running instance of this AMI as a “Trusted Registry”.
 This AMI requires the use of Docker Engine for AWS (Business Day Support).

-To learn more about *Docker Trusted Registry for AWS* visit our [AWS Documentation](https://www.docker.com/aws).
+If you have not already done so, make sure you have read the [installation overview](index.md) for Trusted Registry.

 ## Prerequisites

 You can locate, install, and launch the AMI from the Amazon AWS Marketplace or with the AWS EC2 Console by selecting the AMI from the "Launch Instance" dialog.
 Both the AWS Marketplace and the AWS EC2 Console require that you have an AWS account to launch the AMI.

-If your account is supplied through your company, your company's administrator must have given you permissions to launch EC2 instances.
+If your account is supplied through your company, your company's administrator must give you permissions to launch EC2 instances.
 If you receive a permissions error when following these instructions, contact your AWS administrator for help.

+You will need to create a Key Pair, which is associated to your selected region.
+Refer to [AWS Documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to learn how to do this.

 # Install procedure

-These instructions show you how to locate, install, and launch a Trusted Registry (DTR) from Amazon's AWS Marketplace.
+These instructions show you how to locate, install, and launch a Trusted Registry from Amazon's AWS Marketplace.
 The AWS Marketplace allows you to do a "1-Click Launch" or "Manual Launch".

 The *Manual Launch* allows you to launch using the AWS EC2 Console.
 It allows for fine control of EC2 instance settings such as: